eslint/eslint/docs/rules/no-extra-parens.md

 * `"enforceForArrowConditionals": false` allows extra parentheses around ternary expressions which are the body of an arrow function
 * `"enforceForSequenceExpressions": false` allows extra parentheses around sequence expressions
 * `"enforceForNewInMemberExpressions": false` allows extra parentheses around `new` expressions in member expressions
+* `"enforceForFunctionPrototypeMethods": false` allows extra parentheses around immediate `.call` and `.apply` method calls on function expressions and around function expressions in the same context.

 ### all